When you’ve got debt and you are keen to pay it down, you’ve got to do more than develop a debt repayment strategy.

 Interest Charges and Late Fees

 Would you willingly pay significantly more than an item costs in the store?
 That is effectively what you are doing when you carry a balance on your credit cards.
-As interest rates rise and as the balance of your debt rises, the cost of carrying that debt becomes more and more substantial.
-It’s not long before servicing your debt becomes unaffordable.
+As interest rates rise and as the balance of your debt increases, the cost of carrying that debt becomes even more substantial.
+It’s not long before handling your monthly payments becomes unaffordable.

 At any given moment, there are all kinds of fraudsters standing by, waiting for the opportunity to steal your identity and take out debt in your name.
 In some cases, you are able to dispute the fraudulent debt and are not financially responsible.
 In many cases though, innocent people see their credit and finances in shambles as they struggle to pay down huge debt taken out fraudulently.